BYS Team

 Advice for your teenage self: Nurture your creativity.
 Making art will give you the gift of self expression and joy throughout your life.

-What makes me happy to be alive: Spending time with my family and friends, cuddling my dogs, drawing and painting, travel, trying new cuisine, going to art museums, jazz concerts and baseball games.
+What makes me happy to be alive: Spending time with my family and friends, drawing and painting, travel, trying new cuisine, going to art museums, jazz concerts and baseball games.

 Seventeen years ago Laura and her family traveled across the country to relocate to Bainbridge Island.
 Here they found a vibrant community with great schools in a beautiful setting.
 Laura has worked at the Bainbridge Island School District for many years as a paraeducator helping students from preschool to high school age.